flathub/com.dosbox_x.DOSBox-X/README.md

 located in `~/.var/app/com.dosbox_x.DOSBox-X/config/dosbox-x/`.
 To access it with a graphical file manager, you'll have to make hidden folders visible.

+The config file will not initially exist after installing DOSBox-X, or upgrading to a new version.
+You can create one from the DOSBox-X command line by running ``config -wcd -all``.

 ## Building from source

 Install Git, follow the